Catherine22/Frontend-Development/React native/README.md

 ```

 # New features on Android Oreo
-Go to my [Oreo] project to see more.
+Go to my [Oreo] project and see more.

 ## Firebase Cloud Messaging + Notification Channel